 I wrote the (short) chapter on content migrations for this book.
 The book was anthology-style – dozens of people each contributed a chapter to it.

 I teach two courses for FH Joanneum in Graz, Austria (usually remote, though I visit and teach on-site every once in a while).
 The links below go to the complete syllabus for each course, with reading lists and assignments.

 This is longer-form stuff that was distributed as a document.
-Many of these were done as marketing pieces for Blend Interactive.
+Many of these were done as marketing pieces for Blend Interactive, and many of them were done with Corey Vilhauer.
 Blend holds the copyright to most of these.